image of the recipe rebel cookbook cover on transparent background.Get my ⭐️⭐️⭐️⭐️⭐️ cookbook here 🎉

 Definitely!

-I have found that gelatin is a more foolproof way to get a strawberry pie that will set and slice, but I using corn starch is an easy way to make this filling recipe vegan.
+Making the pie with gelatin ensures it will set and slice cleanly, but using corn starch is an easy way to make this filling recipe vegan.

 • You will whisk 3-4 tablespoons of corn starch in the crushed strawberries before you begin heating them (the amount you use will depend on how thick and slice-able you want it).